Are Cell Phones Dangerous?

 The IARC researchers agreed that there may be a connection between higher rates of cancer and a form of electromagnetic radiation released from cell phones, and have now classified cell phones in Category 2B, a category reserved for materials that may possibly be carcinogenic to humans.
 Examples of other Category 2B materials include gasoline and napthalene (the traditional ingredient in mothballs).

 IARC, which is part of the World Health Organization, published their statement on Tuesday, May 31, 2011, in Lyon, France.
-IARC’s assessment that cell phones may be associated with higher rates of cancer in humans will now be reviewed by WHO and various national health agencies throughout the world for further decisions and health guidance.
+IARC’s assessment that cell phones may be associated with higher rates of cancer and brain tumors in humans will now be reviewed by WHO and various national health agencies throughout the world for further decisions and health guidance.

 IARC’s assessment is not without its retractors, however.
 Many researchers question the validity of studies that focused on the relationship between cell phone usage and cancer rates.
 A major study completed in 2010, for example, looked only at people who already had cancer and asked them how heavily they used their cell phones.
 Other studies, retractors claim, have not shown that patients with brain tumors reported significantly more use of their cell phones than people who did not have brain tumors.